Apodini/SwiftWeb/README.md

 ## Requirements

 The SwiftWeb framework is intentionally kept independant of any HTTP / WebSocket server implementation.
-In order to provide a user interface over the web, you need to provide the static
+In order to provide a user interface over the web, you need to
+1. provide the SwiftWeb HTML template (`HTMLTemplate.withContent("")`) under a URL of your desire,
+2. provide the JavaScript client script (`JavaScriptClient.script`) under `/script.js` and
+3. implement a WebSocket endpoint under `/websocket` on your server and connect it to a `SwiftWebServer` instance.

+Have a look at the example implementation for an XCode project running an HTTP and WebSocket server together with SwiftWeb.

 ## Usage

-The SwiftWeb framework is intentionally kept independant of
+Simply instantiate a server instance with a view instance: `SwiftWebServer(contentView: Text("Hello World!")`.

+The JavaScript client will connect to the server instance using a WebSocket connection and load the current state of the interface.

 ## Contributing
 Contributions to this projects are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/master/CONTRIBUTING.md) first.